Blazingbeta/CurveFlow/docs/objects.rst

 - float_ min , the lowest possible value this object can reach
 - float_ max , the highest possible value this object can reach
 - string_ name , the name of the skill to be tracked
+- int additionCount = 0, lets you define the base addition count for AVERAGE or AVERAGEWEIGHTED value types
 - :ref:`ValueType<class_objects_value_type>` , the method used to append new values into this object

 .. _class_objects_logcallback: